nineties/amber-doc/source/index.markdown

 What is Amber?
 --------------
-Amber is a open source scripting language, which is being developed for easy realization of **High-Level Programming with Self-Extension**.
+Amber is an open source scripting language, which is being developed for easy realization of **High-Level Programming with Self-Extension**.
 The term "self-extension" means a way to extend languages' syntaxes or semantics using capabilities of themselves, and it includes following techniques:

 * Macros